nikuehn/MixedModels_Biases/docs/index.md

 For $\phi_{SS}$, there is a small discrepancy, since the conditional standard deviations are just an approximation.
 These values are also close to the true ones, while the standard deviations calculated from the point estimates are underestimating the true values.
 The differences is largest for $\phi_{S2S}$, since there are several stations with only few recordings and thus large conditional standard deviations.
-Sampling from the conditional distrbution of the random effects/standard deviations leads to values that are close to the true ones.
+Sampling from the conditional distrbution of the random effects/standard deviations leads to values that are closer to the true ones.

-Since there are many stations with very few recordings, the value of $\phi_{S2S}$ is severly underestimated when calculated from the point estimates of the site terms.
+Since there are many stations with very few recordings, the value of $\phi_{S2S}$ is severely underestimated when calculated from the point estimates of the site terms.
 Thus, we now test whether what happens if we only use stations with at least 5 or 10 recordings.
 As we can see from the histogram (which shows 200 repeated simulations), on average the values are closer to the true value, but some bias remains.
 If one chooses to go this route, one also has to account for the fact that the estimates are based on fewer stations.